Lynda Grier: Early life and education

-Mary Lynda Dorothea Grier was born on 3 May 1880 in Rugeley, Staffordshire to Grace (née Allen) and Richard MacGregor Grier.
+Mary Lynda Dorothea Grier was born on 3 May 1880 in Rugeley, Staffordshire to Grace (née Allen) and Richard MacGregor Grier (1835–1894).
 Her father was the rural dean of Rugeley and prebendary of Lichfield.
+Her mother was the daughter of John Allen, archdeacon of Shropshire.

 She was the younger sister of Sir Selwyn MacGregor Grier, who would become a British colonial administrator, Governor-in-Chief of the Windward Islands from 1935 to 1937.
 During her childhood, Grier was deaf and because of her condition was taught at home by an aunt and her mother, who did not understand that her learning difficulties stemmed from her inability to hear.
 She taught herself to lip read and studied books from her father's library.
 The family were poor, but became impoverished when her father moved them to Hednesford, a mining town in the South Staffordshire coalfield area.
 His subsequent death in 1894, created greater economic strain and the family lived with relatives for some time before moving to Cannock.

 In 1904, Grier and her mother relocated to Cambridge.
 As her hearing had improved, she began attending lectures of the British Association for the Advancement of Science and met Mary Paley Marshall.
 Marshall allowed Grier to attend Newnham College, Cambridge as an external student, while she worked on her own to complete the gaps in her education.
 To pass her Tripos in 1908, Grier had to learn basic math, as well as French, Greek and Latin.
 She and her classmate Eva Spielman (later Hubback) achieved first class honours in the Economics examination, Part II, outranking any of their male classmates.
 After graduating, she worked with Marshall as a teaching assistant until 1913.